shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ## Python Decorators

+==> A decorator is a function that takes another function as argument and returns a new function.
 ==> Decorators let us add extra behavior to a function, without changing the function's code.
-==> A decorator is a function that takes another function as input and returns a new function.

 # Basic Decorator